-Toggle multiple items in a list with shared state
+Toggle multiple items with shared state

 <App